 - Real € Impact: €3,200-€4,800 for 80 guests

-5. Leverage Zero-Corkage Villa Policies
+5. Leverage Zero-Corkage Estate Policies

 - Tactic: The Courti Estate has no corkage fee.
 Buy wine/beer from local Corfu distributors.